 Video: 2013 Round 1, Game 6: Orpik OT goal ends Isles season

 2016: The St. Louis Blues defeat the Dallas Stars 6-1 in Game 7 of the Western Conference Second Round and advance to the conference final for the first time since 2001.
-David Backes, Patrik Berglund, Troy Brouwer, Robby Fabbri and Paul Stastny combine for 13 points, and Brian Elliott makes 31 saves for visiting St. Louis, which leads 4-0 less than four minutes into the second period at American Airlines Center.
+David Backes, Patrik Berglund, Troy Brouwer, Robby Fabbri and Paul Stastny combine for 13 points, and goalie Brian Elliott makes 31 saves for visiting St. Louis, which leads 4-0 less than four minutes into the second period at American Airlines Center.